If you have been here before, you know that I believe that a well-planned public relations campaign is far more effective than advertising.

 Not a surprising statement, considering the fact that I get paid for creating public relations plans.

-However, I believe that PR is so important to the success of an organization, I want everyone to understand how easy it can be to plan properly and I am happy to share my knowledge for free.
+However, I believe that PR is so important to the success of an organization, I want everyone to understand how easy it can be to plan properly and I am happy to share my knowledge.